Before explaining how BQool Repricing Mechanics operate, here are some critical points to give you some context.

 Two Kinds of Repricing Speeds

-BQool provides two kinds of pricing processing speeds when receiving the SQS from Amazon.
-Users with a subscription plan costing $100/month or more can enjoy an accelerated repricing speed that takes only 5 minutes, whereas all other subscriptions come with a repricing speed that takes approximately 15 minutes.
+BQool provides two kinds of pricing processing speeds after receiving the SQS from Amazon.
+Users with a subscription plan costing $100/month or more can enjoy an accelerated repricing speed that takes only 5 minutes to finish repricing Your Price, whereas all other subscriptions come with a repricing speed that takes approximately 15 minutes to set a new Your Price.
 For more information, please visit the support article,“The Difference between 5 Minute Repricing and 15 Minute Repricing.”

 If you have two different SKUs under the same ASIN, BQool cannot distinguish between the two listings based on the SKUs because the SQS does not contain the SKU information.
 That being said, if the fulfillment type (FBA or FBM) or the product condition (New or Used) is different, then the system can differentiate between the two and reprice them accordingly.
 For more information regarding Duplicate Listings, please visit our Duplicate Listing support article.